 Hedges in varying heights and planted in different varieties for visual and seasonal interest.

 4. Screens and trellis.
 Available in a variety of prices, sizes, designs, and materials such as wood, metal, glass, and vinyl; when properly secured they can provide great privacy and a wonderful eye-catching feature for a garden.
 They should be of the right weight, correctly installed (to prevent them from falling over in windy conditions) and must be in line with height limits stipulated in planning law (i.e. should not be taller than two and a half meters if within two meters of a boundary line).
 A trellis can be added as a partition with the option of planting an arrangement of climbing plants and flowers to grow up it.
-Alternatively, it can be placed on top of a wall or fence to beautify a space and cut out your neighbour’s view into your garden, especially if they like to look in and disrupt your privacy!
+Alternatively, it can be placed on top of a wall or fence to beautify a space and cut out your nosy neighbour’s view into your garden, especially if they like to look in and disrupt your privacy!

 5. Pleached trees and privacy trees.
 If you have the space in your garden, why not consider adding privacy greenery?
 Organic structures of this type can provide privacy as well as adding beauty to your property.
 Depending on where they are placed, height/root/width restrictions will need careful consideration if near to a boundary or building line.